An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: The diffusion-map based approach for the inflated Dynamic Laplacian

 We construct a vector $(b_{ij})\in \{0,1\}^{NT}$ that encodes the boundary choice B2.
 Recalling that we index over all spatial points in timeslice 1 first, then all spatial points in timeslice 2, and so on, we set the entry of $b$ associated to the point $(t_i,x_j)$ to be 0 if $x_j$ is a boundary point for \textit{any} time slice, and to be 1 otherwise.
 We set~$B:= \mathrm{diag}(b) \in \R^{NT\times NT}$.
 Finally, we replace in {line 9 of} Algorithm~\ref{algo:Strang} the matrix $P^{(t)}(\ep/2) P^{(x)} P^{(t)}(\ep/2)$ by $B P^{(t)}(\ep/2) B P^{(x)} B P^{(t)}(\ep/2) B$.
 The procedure to set up this new matrix is summarised in Algorithm~\ref{algo:Dirichlet}.

-The convergence properties of the discretisation~\eqref{eq:Strang_Peps} will be addressed in future studies.
+Addressing the convergence properties of the discretisation~\eqref{eq:Strang_Peps} is beyond the scope of the present study.
 We note that (spectral) convergence studies of diffusion maps on manifolds without boundaries or for Neumann boundary conditions are much better-developed than studies involving Dirichlet boundary conditions; see the introduction in \cite{peoples2021spectral} for an overview.
 Nevertheless, pointwise (i.e., applied to a fixed function) almost sure $L^2$-convergence of diffusion maps for domains with boundaries has been considered in~\cite{vaughn2019diffusion}.
 Note that the construction from Section~\ref{ssec:dmaps}, also with the modifications introduced in this section, yields a nonsymmetric $P^{(x)}(\ep)$ in general, thus $P_a(\ep)$ in \eqref{eq:Strang_Peps} is also nonsymmetric despite symmetry of~$P^{(t)}(\ep/2)$.